informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Advanced-Editing-Features.md

 ## 1. Clone

-Whenever you are on any "Create" or "Edit" form, you can click the Clone button in the upper right corner to create a duplicate of that form.
-You can keep clicking "Clone" to create another duplicate, or enter a number in the "Qty" field.
+Whenever you are on any "Create" or "Edit" form, you can click the _Clone_ button in the upper right corner to create a duplicate of that form.
+You can keep clicking "Clone" to create another duplicate, or enter a number in the _Qty_ field and then click _Clone_.

 ![Screenshot of the multi-create buttons](wiki_images/advanced/multi-create-buttons.png)